datamindedbe/academy_linux/content/exercise_5/README.md

 1. Read attentively all the explanations above and test all the commands.
 Play a bit around.
 2. Display all the commit tree URLs for the last previous 20 commits
-3. Create a list of JSON objects that will, for every original commits, extract the information below and write the result to a file named commit_summary.json:
+3. Create a list of JSON objects that will, for every of the last 20 commits, extract the information below and write the result to a file named commit_summary.json:

 {
     commit_tree_url: ...,